linkfluence/radarly-py/docs/officialdoc/introduction/authentication.rst

 1. Direct the user to our authorization url ( ``https://oauth.linkfluence.com/oauth2/authorize?state=xxx&redirect_uri=xxx&client_id=xxx&response_type=code`` ).
-If the user is not logged in, they will be asked to log in.
-The user will be asked if they would like to grant your application access to her Radarly data
+If the user is not logged in, they will be asked to do so.
+The user will be asked if they would like to grant the application access to his or her Radarly data.
 2. The server will redirect the user to a URI of your choice.
 Take the provided code parameter and exchange it for an access token by POSTing the code to our access_token endpoint.